ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Applications requiring low-latency live media delivery are generally feasible at scale with some restrictions.
 This typically requires the use of a premium service dedicated to the delivery of live video, and some tradeoffs may be necessary relative to what's feasible in a higher latency service.
 The tradeoffs may include higher costs, or delivering a lower quality video, or reduced flexibility for adaptive bitrates, or reduced flexibility for available resolutions so that fewer devices can receive an encoding tuned for their display.
 Low-latency live delivery is also more susceptible to user-visible disruptions due to transient network conditions than higher latency services.

-Implementation of a low-latency live video service can be achieved with the use of specialized low-latency profiles of HLS {{I-D.draft-pantos-hls-rfc8216bis-09}} and DASH {{LL-DASH}}.
-For lower values of latency in the "low-latency live" category, it is also necessary to use the Common Media Application Format (CMAF) with chunked transfer encoding {{CMAF-CTE}}, and supporting features are required both from the CDN or video delivery service and from the client-side players.
+Implementation of a low-latency live video service can be achieved with the use of low-latency extensions of HLS (called LL-HLS) {{I-D.draft-pantos-hls-rfc8216bis-09}} and DASH (called LL-DASH) {{LL-DASH}}.
+These extensions use the Common Media Application Format (CMAF) standard {{CMAF}} that allows the media to be packaged into and transmitted in units smaller than segments, which are called chunks in CMAF language.
+This way, the latency can be decoupled from the duration of the media segments.
+Without a CMAF-like packaging, lower latencies can only be achieved by using very short segment durations.
+However, shorter segments means more frequent intra-coded frames and that is detrimental to video encoding quality.
+CMAF allows us to still use longer segments (improving encoding quality) without penalizing latency.

+While an LL-HLS client retrieves each chunk with a separate HTTP GET request, an LL-DASH client uses the chunked transfer encoding feature of the HTTP {{CMAF-CTE}} which allows the LL-DASH client to fetch all the chunks belonging to a segment with a single GET request.
+An HTTP server can transmit the CMAF chunks to the LL-DASH client as they arrive from the encoder/packager.
+A detailed comparison of LL-HLS and LL-DASH is given in {{MMSP20}}.

 ## Non-Low-Latency Live